|

 Well, this sort of thinking only

-makes you a dupe of your unconscious and leads you to lie to yourself
+makes you a dupe of your unconscious such that you lie to yourself

 obedient, and holy, you have a tempest of non-virtuous behaviors pouring